-Title of Talk: Massively Parallel TDDB Test System
+Massively Parallel TDDB Test Systems Lei Cao

-Abstract of Talk: Time-dependent dielectric breakdown, TDDB, is a failure mechanism in MOSFETs when the gate oxide breaks down due to long-time application of a low electric field.
+Time-dependent dielectric breakdown, TDDB, is a failure mechanism in MOSFETs when the gate oxide breaks down due to long-time application of a low electric field.
 It is caused by formation of a conducting path through the gate oxide to the substrate due to a tunneling current when MOSFETs operate close to or beyond their maximum voltages.
 Building this system allows us to measure the TDDB of tens to hundreds of devices at the same time.